srp324/mean-boilerplate/README.md

 ## Steps to run

 ### 1) Start the MongoDB daemon process
 Run `mongod` to start the MongoDB daemon process.
 Test a connection by opening another terminal and running `mongo`.
-The

 ### 2) Build the project
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.